Question No. 13:

 With regard to the federal statutes and regulations that apply to artifact collecting, the Supremacy Clause in the U.S. Constitution makes it illegal to enact a state law, promulgate a state regulation, or issue a state court ruling to nullify one of these federal laws or regulations.
 A state entity may go ahead and do so without any state official getting arrested.
 However, any such state action is doomed to crash and burn in the federal court system.

 However, it is legal for a state legislature to do one really interesting thing with a requirement in federal law.
 For example, with regard to ARPA, no state can nullify or overturn the ARPA statute and its regulations, in whole or in part, because of the Supremacy Clause in the U.S. Constitution.
 However, it is legal for a state legislature to enact a state law and for a state agency to promulgate state regulations under it that make assorted aspects of ARPA apply more stringently at the state-level of law.
-In other words, if a particular clause in ARPA calls for an artifact collector to be kicked hard in the butt one time for some offense, the State of Tennessee can enact a more stringent state law and promulgate state regulations under it that require five kicks in the butt for the same offense.
+In other words, if a particular clause in ARPA calls for an artifact collector to be kicked hard in the butt one time for some offense, the State of Tennessee can enact a more stringent state law and promulgate state regulations under it that require five kicks in the butt for the exact same offense at the state level of government.
 Ouch!!!
 To the best of my knowledge that has not occurred so far here in Tennessee, but it can happen if a state legislature, a governor, and a state agency responsible for cultural resources want it to happen.

 Another thing to remember is the double jeopardy clause in the U.S. Constitution.
 This is the famous clause that says a person, once acquitted of a federal crime, cannot be tried again for the exact same offense by a federal court.
 That is true at the federal level.
 However, the American legal system has multiple, vertically tiered judicial jurisdictions.
 This means a person who kills someone in a federal building in Tennessee can be acquitted of that murder in a federal court, but that same person can be tried again at the state level of jurisdiction for the exact same crime in a state court of law because murder is illegal at the state level of jurisdiction in Tennessee.
 The American legal system calls this dual sovereignty.
 The same principle applies to any federal cultural resource protection statutes or regulations that exist at the federal level—but also exist in state statutes and regulations.
 You might be acquitted of an offense in a federal court room, but if the State of Tennessee has statutes or regulations that forbid that exact same crime, you could technically be nailed good for the exact same offense in a state court.
 Ouch again!!!
-To the best of my knowledge, that rarely ever happens—but it could happen.
+To the best of my knowledge, that rarely ever happens—but it can happen.

 Finally, if you take out your digger shovel and dig deeply into the bowels of the ARPA statute, you will see some very interesting clauses stating that a person can be prosecuted under ARPA for violating a state cultural resources protection statute or regulation.
 For example, if you are caught removing artifacts illegally from state-owned land in your state, you can technically be prosecuted for that offense under the federal ARPA statute.
 The potential legal mechanics of that are unclear to me—meaning I have not looked deeply into the subject.
 Furthermore, based on something I read recently (cannot recall where), there appears to be some legal concern that these particular aspects of ARPA might not hold up well in a federal courtroom.
 In other words, these unusual aspects of ARPA have not been fully tested in the federal courts.
 Not being an attorney, I must confess that I know little to nothing about this particular subject.

 I hope this clears up some of the confusion American artifact collectors have about the American legal system and how it works.
 As always, if you insist on collecting artifacts, please be sure that you do so in total compliance with all of the federal, state, and local statutes, regulations, and ordinances that are applicable to your collecting activities.
-These statutes, regulations, and ordinances are not designed to make artifact collectors angry.
-They are designed to protect nonrenewable cultural resources from destruction and to conserve them for future generations of Americans.
+These statutes, regulations, and ordinances are not designed to make artifact collectors feel miserable or angry.
+They are designed to protect nonrenewable cultural resources from destruction and to conserve them for future generations of Tennesseans and Americans.
 I know many of you artifact collectors out there are also game hunters.
 You know what the word conservation means and how important it is to your game hunting activities.
 You would never kill off the last male and female elk in Tennessee.
 So, why would you kill off our last remaining archaeological sites?
 Yes, I know:

 ‘Cause I wants me a really great artifact!!!
 Besides, if I killed off them last two Tennessee elks, I’d jist go a Elk huntin’ in West Virginia.
 Bwa-a-a-a-a-a-a-a-a!!!!!!!